CharityInfinity/CharityInfinity/how-to-setup-corpus-fund-1.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  content: '<strong><span class="TextRun SCXW54533915 BCX0">How to add Corpus Fund
+  content: '<strong><span class="TextRun SCXW54533915 BCX0"><br></span>1.</strong>
-    Donation Option to NGO Website?<br><br></span>1.</strong> Raising a Fundraiser specifically for corpus fund through one of the fund raising avenues and explicitly stating in the description that the funds donated will be for the NGO''s Corpus Fund.
+    Raising a Fundraiser specifically for corpus fund through one of the fund raising avenues and explicitly stating in the description that the funds donated will be for the NGO''s Corpus Fund.
 An example: Bhumi - Corpus Fund (<a href="https://fundraisers.giveindia.org/projects/bhumi-corpus-fund" title="Bhumi corpus fund">GiveIndia</a>).'
   media:
     image: "/uploads/2022/07/06/giveindia-corpus-option.png"
     alt_text: ''
-  headline: ''
+  headline: '<strong><span class="TextRun SCXW54533915 BCX0">How to add Corpus Fund
+    Donation Option to NGO Website?</span></strong>  '
   slug: ''
 - template: content-feature
   block: feature-1